Kristina Mladenovic: 2019: French Open doubles title and world No. 1 ranking in doubles

 Mladenovic and Babos were the defending champions at the Australian Open where they lost in the final to Samantha Stosur and Zhang Shuai.

-In Dubai, Mladenovic defeated world No. 1, Naomi Osaka, in the second round.
-She then lost her next match to Carla Suárez Navarro.
+In Dubai, Mladenovic defeated world No. 1, Naomi Osaka, in the second round but lost her next match to Carla Suárez Navarro.
 In April, Mladenovic played for France in the Fed Cup semifinals.
 She lost her match against Simona Halep.
 Then, in the deciding doubles rubber, Mladenovic and Garcia defeated Halep and Niculescu.

 Mladenovic and Babos made the final of the French Open and in the process, Mladenovic became the number-one doubles player in the world.
 In the final, they defeated Duan Yingying and Zheng Saisai and won their third Grand Slam title.

 Mladenovic reached the second round of the Wimbledon singles, but lost to Petra Kvitová.
 At the US Open, she won her first-round match against three-time Grand Slam champion and 14th seed, Angelique Kerber.

 In the 2019 Fed Cup final against Australia, Mladenovic was essential in France winning their first title since 2003, winning all three of her rubbers.
 First, she defeated Ajla Tomljanović 6–1, 6–1, and then upset world No. 1, Ashleigh Barty, in three sets.
 Finally, Mladenovic and Garcia defeated Barty and Stosur in the decisive doubles rubber, 6–4, 6–3.

-2020–2021: Two major titles, back to world No. 1 ranking in doubles
+2020–2021: Two major titles, back to world No. 1 in doubles

-Mladenovic won two more Grand Slam doubles titles with Babos, at the 2020 Australian Open and the 2020 French Open, where they were the defending champions.
+Mladenovic won two more Grand Slam doubles titles with Babos, at the 2020 Australian Open and as the defending champions at the 2020 French Open.

 At the 2021 Australian Open, Mladenovic reached the third round in singles only for the second time at this major.

 She reached the final of the Italian Open, partnering with Czech player Markéta Vondroušová, defeating another Czech top-ten duo, second seeds Krejčíková/Siniaková, in the quarterfinals and multiple Grand Slam doubles winner and local favorite, Sara Errani and her partner Irina Begu, in the semifinals.
 With this successful run, Mladenovic regained her No. 1 doubles ranking.
 At the same tournament, she reached the second round in singles as a lucky loser defeating top-20 ranked Belinda Bencic to take revenge over her loss at the Madrid Open.
 She ended her 2021 season in early October citing physical and mental struggles.

 2022: Australian Open mixed doubles and fourth French Open titles

 Mladenovic, partnering Ivan Dodig, won the mixed doubles event at the Australian Open.
 It was her second career mixed-doubles title at this major having been crowned champion in 2014 with Daniel Nestor, and her eighth Grand Slam title overall.

 At the French Open, she reached the final as a wildcard pair with compatriot Caroline Garcia, and won her fourth French Open title defeating Jessica Pegula and Coco Gauff.

-She teamed up with Katerina Siniakova at the 2022 Jasmin Open to win her 28th doubles title in October 2022.
+She teamed up with Kateřina Siniaková at the Jasmin Open to win her 28th doubles title in October.

+Partnering Yanina Wickmayer, she defeated Asia Muhammad and Sabrina Santamaria to win the doubles title at the Korea Open.